 “Providing high quality education that gives our students the knowledge, skills and experience to be successful in their chosen career.”

-By 2017, we will be an outstanding College of Further Education, inspiring learners, creating opportunities and changing lives by:
+We will be an outstanding College of Further Education, inspiring learners, creating opportunities and changing lives by:

 - Delivering an outstanding student experience